Skip to content

 Note: paths here should be absolute - relative paths will not work in general.

-Note: the environment variables USER and UID should already be set by your shell by default.
-DBUS_SESSION_BUS_ADDRESS should also be set in principle be if you are logged in as that user - but in practise is not.
+Note: DBUS_SESSION_BUS_ADDRESS should be set in principle be if you are logged in as that user - but in practise is not.
 This is needed for the deploy script to run systemctl in user-mode.

 Note: These variables don't strictly have to be defined in a file, it's just convenient for this illustration.
 You could supply them via other mechanisms.